oeway/pytorch-deform-conv/README.md

 # PyTorch implementation of Deformable Convolution

- **!!!Warning: There is some issues in this implementation, please consider using for example: [TORCHVISION.OPS.DEFORM_CONV](https://pytorch.org/vision/stable/_modules/torchvision/ops/deform_conv.html)**
+ **!!!Warning: There is some issues in this implementation and this repo is not maintained any more, please consider using for example: [TORCHVISION.OPS.DEFORM_CONV](https://pytorch.org/vision/stable/_modules/torchvision/ops/deform_conv.html)**